omerbar1/RedditFeed/README.md

 How to run the file locally:
 1. write this line: "python main.py".
-2. You should see this line: "* Running on http://127.0.0.1:8080/ (Press CTRL+C to quit)", navigate to the adress.
+2. You should see this line: "* Running on http://127.0.0.1:8080/ (Press CTRL+C to quit)", navigate to the address.
 3. Use the website according to the instructions. input a subreddit, and get the output back.

 How to run the script manually: